Range Rover: Third generation (2001)

 In 2001, the third-generation model was introduced, which saw the model move further upmarket.
 Planned and developed under BMW ownership the third generation shared components and systems (electronics, core power units etc.) with the BMW 7 Series (E38).
 The 7 Series electronics system was being phased out during the development of the third-generation Range Rover and being replaced with the electronics from the BMW 5 Series (E39).

 There were three "Generations" of the L322.
 First, from 2001 until 2005, was the 4.4 litre M62 BMW V8 with ZF 5HP-24 transmission.
 (The manual transmission was dropped, leaving only the automatic).
 Then, from 2006 until 2009 a 4.4-litre Jaguar-derived engine or a 4.2-litre supercharged variant of the Jaguar engine partnered with the ZF 6HP-26 transmission. and thirdly, in 2010 Land Rover fitted the newly-designed AJ133 5.0 N/A and Supercharged engine with ZF 6HP-26 until the 2012 model year, the end of L322 production.
 (This summary does not give diesel options).

 From 2001-2004 the L322 used a standard BMW E39 electrics system.
 From 2005-2009 the L322 saw an updated Jaguar-derived electrical system with fibre optics and Bluetooth.
 From 2010-2012 the L322 used updated Jaguar-derived electrics, the first "modern feeling" system, replacing the gear lever with a rotary dial.

 In MY06 the first exterior update was applied with a face-lift of the front fascia, tail lamps (orange/red now became red/red), side vents (from two "gills" to three), clear indicator side-repeaters.
 Some other slight differences can be found on the "Supercharged" variant (rear lamps became clear/clear).
 The second exterior update was in 2010, bringing an even more modern feel to the L322 with a new fascia, tail lamps, side grills, and clear side markers.

 The interiors stayed relatively the same until 2006.5, (NAS 2007).
 A major change came in 2010: a range of new engines was offered, with 5-litre versions of the petrol V8 in standard and supercharged forms, and revision of the exterior front and rear profiles.

 Fourth generation (2012)

-The fourth generation Range Rover, codenamed L405, was exhibited in September 2012 at the 2012 Paris Motor Show.
+The 4th generation Range Rover, codenamed L405, was exhibited in September 2012 at the 2012 Paris Motor Show.

 It uses an all-aluminium monocoque unitary body structure, instead of the third generation's steel unibody — making it the first production 4x4 SUV to do so, resulting in a reduction of 420 kg compared to its predecessor.

 Hybrid

-The Range Rover Hybrid is diesel-powered hybrid electric model unveiled at the 2013 Frankfurt Motor Show.
+The Range Rover Hybrid is a diesel-powered hybrid electric model unveiled at the 2013 Frankfurt Motor Show.
 The ordering process began in September 2013, and retail deliveries in Europe were slated to start in early 2014.

 Plug-in Hybrid

-The Range Rover Plug-in Hybrid is petrol-powered PHEV model unveiled at the 2018.
+The Range Rover Plug-in Hybrid is a petrol-powered PHEV model unveiled in 2018.

-Mild Hybrid
+Diesel

 In 2021 Land Rover started selling the Range Rover Sport D350 model which runs on the 3.0-litre D300 Ingenium Diesel engine.